 Trees – do you need permission to cut them down?

-You will need permission to fell or prune trees in your garden or land if:
+You will need permission to fell or prune a tree in your garden or land if:

 - It is within a designated conservation area – you are required to notify your local authority to get permission.